-The WMC will be responsible for sampling the solid and liquid waste as needed.
+Waste that cannot be adequately characterized based on existing data or process knowledge will be sampled and analyzed consistent with Tables 13.3 through Table 13.6.
 During sampling, all appropriate health and safety concerns will be addressed.
-Sample materials from different containers will not be mixed unless they are from the same waste stream, and only containers requiring further characterization will be sampled.
-Samples will be assigned a unique identifier.
-The WGP and the following text summarize the waste characterization requirements.
-The sampling procedures for waste characterization are described in the following text.
+Sample materials from different containers will not be mixed unless they are from the same waste stream, and only containers requiring further characterization will be assigned a unique identifier.
+The following text summarizes the waste characterization requirements and describes the sampling procedures.